 Many people diagnosed with ADHD as a child continue to experience symptoms as an adult.
-Sometimes, this is because they have never gotten the right ADHD counseling.
-ADHD in adults in some ways can be more frustrating than struggling with ADHD as a child.
+Sometimes, this is because they have never gotten the right counseling.
+Additionally, ADHD in adults can, in some ways, be more frustrating than struggling with ADHD as a child.
 For example, you may have learned coping mechanisms that are no longer useful in the adult world.

-Silent ADHD.
 One of the biggest problems with ADHD is when it goes unnoticed.
-Perhaps you haven’t been diagnosed with anything or you’ve been misdiagnosed in the past.
-It typical that people with ADHD face issues with depression and anxiety.
-In fact, ADHD often does not come alone.
+Perhaps you haven’t been diagnosed with anything or you’ve been misdiagnosed in the past (since ADHD often does not come alone).
 This can leave you with a number of behaviors that are difficult to control with no idea what to do about them.

 Untreated or undiagnosed ADHD can lead to problems in your relationships and your career.
 Thankfully, with the right treatment, you can gain control over your ADHD and reclaim your life.